Anyone else crazy about family board games?

 It is easy to feel disconnected in our homes.
 Between rushing from activity to activity, flying through dinner and dishes and ploughing through homework, life is packed.

 And as the little ones become bigger ones, they can easily spend a lot of time behind closed doors.
 The best way I have found to gather everyone in the same room is with a game.
+Or chocolate.

 Bonus Tip: If your teens resist games, play it cool.
 Start a round with younger siblings or your spouse.
 Magically, the older ones will gradually appear and often join in for the second round.